uchicago-library/lucy/README.md

 $ python minimal.py
 ```

 Flask's development server will then start serving your Flask site on localhost at (http://localhost:5000/)[http://localhost:5000/].
-Flask will warn you that it's running a server meant for development only- later on we'll set up a simple WGSI server so you can get a bit closer to what this will look like in  a production environment.
+Flask will warn you that it's running a server meant for development only&mdash;later on we'll set up a simple WGSI server so you can get a bit closer to what this will look like in  a production environment.
 Opening this URL in your browser should show a plain text message, "Hello from Flask."

 Lets extend that so it can return our screenplay-formatted text.